Pylons/pyramid/docs/narr/hooks.rst

 the request method was ``GET``.
 The ``notfound_post`` view will be called when a view could not be found and the request method was ``POST``.

-Like any other view, the notfound view must accept at least a ``request`` parameter, or both ``context`` and ``request``.
+Like any other view, the Not Found View must accept at least a ``request`` parameter, or both ``context`` and ``request``.
 The ``request`` is the current :term:`request` representing the denied action.
 The ``context`` (if used in the call signature) will be the instance of the